 On July 10, 2020, the sponsor paid \$25,000, or approximately \$0.001 per share, to cover certain of our offering and formation costs in consideration of 17,250,000 Class B ordinary shares, par value \$0.0001.
 Prior to the initial investment in the company of \$25,000 by the sponsor, the company had no assets, tangible or intangible.
 In July 2020, our sponsor transferred 75,000 Class B ordinary shares to each of our independent directors.
 These shares shall not be subject to forfeiture in the event the underwriters' overallotment option is not exercised.
 The per share price of the founder shares was determined by dividing the amount contributed to the company by the number of founder shares issued.
-If we increase or decrease the size of this offering, we will effect a share capitalization or a share surrender or redemption or other appropriate mechanism, as applicable, with respect to our Class B ordinary shares immediately prior to the consummation of this offering in such amount as to maintain the number of founder shares, on an as-converted basis, at 20% of our issued and outstanding ordinary shares upon the consummation of this offering.
 Up to 2,250,000 founder shares are subject to forfeiture by the sponsor, depending on the extent to which the underwriters' over-allotment option is exercised.